ultrasaurus/words-rs/README.md

 TODO:
 - figure out what attributes are needed
-  - audio: tart time, duration
+  - audio: start time, duration
   - text: is word index useful? or just character index + word length?
 - flag to turn on/off debug attribute
 - use trace level logging and supress debug output by default